patriboz/random-js-stuff/README.md

-# js-notes
+# js-goodies
-A small collection of javascript notes that follow me throughout my coding experience.
+A collection of javascript that follows me throughout my coding experience.